mpks/autoed/docs/pages/configuring_autoed.rst

 AutoED watch command (e.g., ``autoed --inotify watch`` would set the option ``inotify`` to ``True``).
 In that case, the option from the command line will overwrite both the default and the one set in the user configuration file.
 Again, this change will be recorded in the log file.
+In case you set the parameter ``dummy`` to ``true`` (either in the global config file or on the command line) AutoED will assume you are running tests, and will reset all the parameters (except ``dummy``) to their default values.

 A list of global parameters (their default value) and their description is given below.